yxj0312/docs/Design Patterns in PHP/Ep4 Pick a Strategy.md

 ### Encapsulate and make them interchangeable

-#### By Creating an interface, because basic concept are depending upon abstraction rather than con-creation.
+#### By Creating an interface, because basic concept are depending upon abstraction rather than concretions.

 ```php
 interface Logger {